Showcase of Japanese cultural events, activities and exhibits, including music, entertainment, food, and fun

 Come join the downtown Los Angeles community at the Nisei Week Japanese Festival in historic Little Tokyo

-Takes place on the streets of Little Tokyo with Japanese cultural participants, including dancers, musicians, floats and more
+The streets of Little Tokyo are filled with Japanese dancers, musicians, floats, and more!

 Drum performances presented in part by the Los Angeles Department of Cultural Affairs